cockroachdb/docs/v1.1/explain.md

 toc: false
 ---

-The `EXPLAIN` [statement](sql-statements.html) returns CockroachDB's query plan for an [explainable statements](#explainable-statements).
+The `EXPLAIN` [statement](sql-statements.html) returns CockroachDB's query plan for an [explainable statement](#explainable-statements).
 You can then use this information to optimize the query.

 <div id="toc"></div>